icoco/BunkerM/docs/getting-started/installation.md

 - **Web UI not accessible**: Verify that port 2000 is not being used by another application
 - **MQTT broker not accessible**: Verify that port 1900 is not being used by another application
 - **Container fails to start**: Check Docker logs with `docker logs <container_id>`
-- **SSL certificate warnings**: These are normal as BunkerM uses a self-signed certificate

 ## Next Steps